eugenesvk/DOpus.ext/doc/Column.Size.Format.md

   - Could also red-color > **T** for even more prominence?

 A few limitations:
-  - no background **size graph** as that feature is not implemented for evaluator columns
   - single-column version (value + label):
     - must be ‹left-aligned (it sidesteps the issue of aligning variable-width labels by left-aligning only the numbers)
   - two-column version (value, label):